klaalo/reqTokenAuth/readme.md

 # RequestToken authentication

-Token authentication implementation for Spring Boot
+Token authentication implementation for Spring Boot.

+For now, see [JavaDoc](http://www.karilaalo.fi/reqTokenAuth/apidocs/) for more information.